tomarp/auditory_stimulation/exp_survey.md

      - 8: Extremely Excited
      - 9: Almost Completely Excited
    - **Reference**: The SAM (Self-Assessment Manikin) scale for arousal.

 ---

+### **Section 4: Right here-right now Multi-domain Survey**
+### **Thermal**
+1. **What is your thermal sensation?**
+   - Scale:
+     - 1: Cold
+     - 2: Cool
+     - 3: Neutral
+     - 4: Warm
+     - 5: Hot

+2. **How satisfied are you with the thermal environment?**
+   - Scale
+     - Very Dissatisfied
+     - Satisfied
+     - Neutral
+     - Satisfied
+     - Very Satisfied

+3. **Would you prefer to be:**
+    - Scale
+      - Cooler
+      - Without Change
+      - Warmer

+### **Air-Quality**
+1. **Would you prefer**
+  - Scale
+     - 1: Less air movement
+     - 2: No change
+     - 3: More air movement

+2. **How do you assess the air quality of the room?**
+  - Scale
+    - 1: Very bad
+    - 2: Bad
+    - 3: Neutral
+    - 4: Good
+    - 5: Very good

+3. **How satisfied are you with the air quality?**
+  - Scale
+    - 1: Very dissatisfied
+    - 2: Dissatisfied
+    - 3: Neutral
+    - 4: Satisfied
+    - 5: Very satisfied

+## **Visual**
+1. **How do you assess the light environment of the room?**
+  - Scale
+    - 1: Bright
+    - 2: Slightly bright
+    - 3: Neutral
+    - 4: Slightly dark
+    - 5: Dark

+ 2. **How satisfied are you with the light condition?**
+  - Scale
+    - 1: Very dissatisfied
+    - 2. Dissatisfied
+    - 3. Neutral
+    - 4. Satisfied
+    - 5. Very satisfied

+ 3.  **Would you prefer the lighting condition to be**
+  - Scale
+    - 1. Brighter
+    - 2. Without change
+    - 3. Dimmer

+## **Visual**
+1. **How do you assess the acoustics of the room?**
+  - Scale
+    - 1: Very noisy
+    - 2: Noisy
+    - 3: Neutral
+    - 4: Quiet
+    - 5: Very quiet

+ 2. **How satisfied are you with the acoustics?**
+  - Scale
+    - 1: Very dissatisfied
+    - 2: Dissatisfied
+    - 3: Neutral
+    - 4. Satisfied
+    - 5. Very satisfied

+ 3. **Hould you prefer the acoustic environment to be…**
+  - Scale
+    - 1: Louder
+    - 2: No change
+    - 3: Quiter

+---
 ### **Scales Description**